Amy-Leigh Hickman

 Amy-Leigh Hickman (born 16 September 1997) is an English actress.
 Hickman made her television debut as Carmen Howle in the CBBC series Tracy Beaker Returns, a role she reprised in the sequel series The Dumping Ground.
-She then went onto appear as Linzi Bragg in the BBC soap opera EastEnders, before being cast as Nasreen Paracha in the Channel 4 drama Ackley Bridge, a role for which she won the Actor award for at the RTS Yorkshire Awards.
-Her other roles include Ester Kamali in Strike Back (2013), Sia Marshall in Safe (2018), Mimi Saunders in Our Girl (2020) and Bethany in Innocent (2021).
-Hickman also stars in the fourth series of the Netflix drama You (2023).
+She then went onto appear as Linzi Bragg in the BBC soap opera EastEnders, before being cast as Nasreen Paracha in the Channel 4 drama Ackley Bridge, a role for which she received a Royal Television Society Award for.
+Her other roles include Ester Kamali in Strike Back (2013), Sia Marshall in Safe (2018), Mimi Saunders in Our Girl (2020), Bethany in Innocent (2021) and Nadia Fareedi in You (2023–2025).

 Early life

 Hickman was born on 16 September 1997, to parents of Anglo-Indian heritage and was brought up in Hastings, East Sussex, where she attended The St Leonards Academy.
 When she was five, she began studying acting at The Theatre Workshop in Bexhill.
+She also took classes at the Mark Jermin Stage School in Cobham.